-Oceano receives its drinking water from three water production wells, all located within the District boundaries.
-In addition, the District purchases treated surface water from the Lopez Project and the State Water Project.
+Oceano receives its drinking water from two water production wells, all located within the OCSD's boundaries.
+In addition, OCSD purchases treated surface water from the Lopez Project and the State Water Project.
 Both surface water sources are delivered through a single pipeline to the District's Water Yard located at 19th Street near Wilmar Avenue.
-In 2020 the District's water system used State and Lopez Project Water supplemented with well water.
+In 2022 OCSD's water system used State and Lopez Project Water supplemented with well water.